Pumpkin Spice Latte Without Coffee

 And what bothers me more, in my opinion it tastes somehow “artificial”.

-My theory is that the coffee in the regular PSL balances out the sugary flavors of the syrup and makes things just right, so when you take the coffee away it doesn’t taste so good (but I can’t say for sure, since I haven’t tried the coffee version, unless you count this one).
+So, when you take the coffee away it doesn’t taste so good (but I can’t say for sure, since I haven’t tried the coffee version, unless you count this one).

 Anyway, the good news is, you can make your own no-coffee pumpkin spice latte from scratch.